Menu

 Just because many new retail professionals are highly-skilled workers, it doesn’t mean they necessarily know much about retail.
 They’ll also need training and the ability to work across teams to understand the workings of fashion in order to use data to create meaningful insights.

 Retail organizations will have to start prioritizing flatter internal communication and interaction among departments, central office, and stores.
-Not only will new cross-functional staff will need it, but also because new, data democratizing tech is forcing the communication floodgates open.
+Not only new cross-functional staff will need it, but also because new, data democratizing tech is forcing the communication floodgates open.

-“If you start silohing people off into departments and create the traditional gap between central office and the stores, it’s impossible to work together and share in a way that makes sense,” Emma Giner continues, “Sometimes it’s just about sitting down and talking to others about what they do.
+“If you start siloing people off into departments and create the traditional gap between central office and the stores, it’s impossible to work together and share in a way that makes sense,” Emma Giner continues, “Sometimes it’s just about sitting down and talking to others about what they do.
 So it’s about sharing, not creating a pyramid.”

 Prepping the business for new joiners